-If your computer is still usable and you can still get into your Windows 10, go to start menu and type cmd.
-Right-click command prompt from the search result and select Run as administrator.
-In the command prompt, type the following commands.
+If you can still access your Windows, go to the start menu, type cmd, right-click command prompt from the search result, and select Run as administrator.
+In the command prompt, type the following commands:

 chkdsk /f /r